pnnl/ruleset-checking-tool/docs/section12/Rule12-3.md

 **Applicability:** All required data elements exist for B_RMR and P_RMR
 **Applicability Checks:**
 1. Receptacle controls are installed in spaces where not required by Standard 90.1 2019, Section 8.4.2
+2. Space is not a crawl space, plenum or interstitial space.

 **Manual Check:** None
 **Evaluation Context:** Each Miscellaneous Equipment object in the proposed model